Overview and Prerequisites

 About the Program

 Those seeking to prepare for major competitions or to launch a career as a performer are especially encouraged to apply to the Artist Certificate program.
 Participants will be chosen on the basis of an audition adjudicated by faculty.

 Each artist will present one solo recital or the equivalent annually, and will participate in a competition or other performance as outlined per program requirements.

 Participants will also meet together every semester in Reflection Seminars.

 $3,000 per semester ($6,000 per year)

 Bachelor's degree or international equivalent expected; master's degree preferred.

-Exceptions are made at the discretion of the Admissions Committee.
+Exceptions are made at the discretion of the dean or associate dean.

 Conversational proficiency, no minimum TOEFL